BLCK-B/MusicReleaseTracker/README.md

 Look at music releases from individual artists and see all songs ordered by date in "Combined view".
 You will no longer have to search social media or streaming services in fear of missing a new song.
 MusicReleaseTracker is a free, open-source, no-nonsense program for music discovery.

-Delays during scraping prevent excessive traffic.
 Currently available sources: Beatport, Musicbrainz, Junodownload.

 Setup
 -